xglync/SpringBootLaboratory/README.md

 # SpringBootLaboratory
-I debugand try my web server at here.
+I debug and try my web server at here.